dbcraig/LmRaC/README.md

 - a user-defined experimental context of documents and data
 - user-defined functions that answer questions about that data

 The context is simply an index, like those created for general questions, that focuses on information about the experiment.
-Function are user provided code that retrieves or otherwise manipulates data so that it is available to answer a question.
-A user needed "call" the function explicitly, he or she need only describe it and then leave it to LmRaC to use the function if it will aid in answering a question.
+Functions are user provided code that retrieves or otherwise manipulates data so that it is available to answer a question.
+A user needn't "call" the function explicitly, he or she need only describe it and then leave it to LmRaC to use the function if it will aid in answering the question.

 ### Experimental Results

 For example, assume you have an experiment where you have measured differentially expressed genes (DEG) between affected (disease) and unaffected (control) subjects.
-Typically, this type of experiment results in a file that contains all measured genes, how much they changed between experimental conditions, and the statistical significance of this change.
+Typically, this type of experiment results in a file that contains all measured genes, how much they changed between experimental conditions, and the statistical significance of that change.
 You could ask:

 ```
 [user]  What is the expression of BRCA1 in my experiment?